Code of Academic Integrity

 C. Academic Integrity Hearings

 Academic Integrity hearings review repeated, severe violations.
 The Academic Integrity Hearing Panel will consist of five faculty members: one from the Wehle School of Business, one from the School of Education and Human Services, and three from the College of Arts and Sciences; faculty are appointed to the Hearing Panel by their Deans for three year terms to be available for hearings as needed.
 The Hearing Panel will also consist of two students, with at least one from the school in which the alleged violation took place.
 The Associate Dean will seek recommendations from Department Chairs for students to serve when a hearing is necessary.
 A faculty member from the Hearing Panel will serve as chair of the hearing.
-Prior to the hearing, the Hearing Panel will undergo a pre-recorded, general training (prepared by the Associate Dean of the College of Arts and Sciences) and will review the student’s entire academic misconduct file, which they must keep confidential.
+Prior to the hearing, the Hearing Panel will receive training materials (prepared by the Associate Dean of the College of Arts and Sciences) and will review the student’s entire academic misconduct file, which they must keep confidential.

 The chair of the Hearing Panel convenes a hearing normally within ten business days of receiving the case from the Associate Dean.
 The hearing will be private and all persons present at the hearing will keep the information presented confidential.
 The student may bring witnesses directly relevant to the case to attend the hearing; (if the relevance of witnesses is disputed, the chair of the Hearing Panel makes the final determination).
 The student may choose a member of the college community to attend the hearing as an advisor.
 Any witnesses or advisor must be reported to the chair of the Hearing Panel prior to the hearing date.
 If a student fails to cooperate with the scheduling of a hearing or fails to attend the hearing, then the Hearing Panel may issue a sanction based upon available information.